CourseChat/InfrastructureChat/_lecture/ses01-ju21wam.md

 ## Transcripts
 - vtt have timecodes
-- generate higher quality transcripts with OpenAI Whisper
+- transcripts created with OpenAI Whisper
-- use transcripts to build chat